-With consent of an individual’s attorney, the person is contacted by a member of the RISE staff then evaluated through use of validated assessment instruments and a clinical interview and selected if found to be likely to achieve lifestyle change through participation in the program.
+With the consent of an individual’s attorney, the person is contacted by a member of the RISE staff then evaluated through use of validated assessment instruments and a clinical interview and selected if found to be likely to achieve lifestyle change through participation in the program.

-Learn more about Tarrant County RISE Program.
+Tarrant County RISE Diversion Program

 Tarrant County SWIFT Program

-Learn more about the Tarrant County SWIFT PROGRAM.
+Tarrant County SWIFT Success